sk97045/booknotes/system-design/system-design-interview/chapter10 - Design a Web Crawler/README.md

 ```

 We need to respect that file and avoid crawling the pages specified in there.
 We can cache it to avoid downloading it all the time.

+## Content Hashing
+We can store the hash in some distributed Redis instance in order to not process the same content across different websites.
+But since different websites are
+processed by different nodes so the data needs to be the same in the Redis when seen by a node.
+This is done via CRDT an anti-entropy protocol
+to replicate the data conflict free in a distributed way.
+ * Or we can store the hash content locally in the server disk and eventually if this server crawls a different website whose content is already processed
+   on a different server, then it should be fine as comapred to making the Redis-using CRDT which is complex.
+ * processing same data is Idempotent.

 ### Performance optimization
 Some performance optimizations we can consider for the HTML downloader.